johnliu0/tetro/README.md

 ## Overview

 Tetris AI using a genetic algorithm.
 This library is written in Python and pygame (3.7.4 and 1.9.6 at the time of writing, respectively).
 No other libraries are needed.
-The machine learning logic is written in pure vanilla Python and does not require numpy or any math libraries.
+The machine learning logic is written in pure vanilla Python and does not require numpy or any other math libraries.

-After running this on my computer overnight, I discovered that one AI had cleared 31228 lines.
-I noted those weights in `ai.py` as comments.
+After letting this run on my computer for a few nights, I discovered that one AI was able to clear over 125,000 lines.
+This is highest score that I have seen a set of weights clear so far.

+## Get Started

+Run `python tetro.py`.

+Under `data/properties.txt`, you can change the parameters used for the genetic algorithm, including population size, selection size, and mutation rate.

 ## Sreenshot